Trait ascription bias: Attribution theory

 Attribution plays a role in how people understand and judge the causes of the behaviour of others, which in turn affects how they ascribe traits to others.
 Attributional theory is concerned with how people subsequently judge behavioural causes, which also bears relevance to trait ascription and related biases.
 In particular, attribution (and attributional) theory can help explain the mechanism by which individuals defer to ascribing dispositional traits vs. situational variability to observers.

-Big Five personality traits

-The big five personality traits (or five factor model) arguably provides a robust set of traits by which personalities can be accurately described.
-It supports the notion that there are cross-cultural, enduring traits which manifest in behaviour and can, if correctly ascribed to individuals, provide an actor with predictive power over an observer.

 Mitigation

 Trait ascription bias, regardless of the theoretical mechanisms underpinning it, intuitively plays a role in various social phenomenon observed in the wild.
 Stereotyping, attitudes of prejudice and the negativity effect, among others, involve ascribing dispositions (traits) to other people on the basis of little information, no information or simply "gut instincts", which amounts to trait ascription bias.
 As such, some researchers are interested in mitigating cognitive biases to reduce their effects on society.

 Criticism

 Trait ascription bias has received criticism on a number of fronts.
 In particular, some have argued that trait ascription, and the notion of traits, are merely artefacts of methodology and that results contrary to conventional wisdom can be achieved with simple changes to the experimental designs used.
-Furthermore, the theoretical bases for trait ascription bias are criticized for failing to recognize constraints and "questionable conceptual" assumptions.